 According to a rep for O’Neal, he plans to retain Moviefone’s current staff and evaluate future hires.

 Founded in 1989, Moviefone was acquired by AOL in 1999 for $388 million in stock.
 Helios and Matheson acquired Moviefone from Verizon’s Oath in 2018 for $1 million in cash plus stock.
-Helios and Matheson filed for Chapter 7 liquidation last year, after sustaining big financial losses from the now-defunct MoviePass service.
+Helios and Matheson filed for Chapter 7 liquidation earlier this year, after sustaining big financial losses from the now-defunct MoviePass service.

 “Made In Hollywood” is currently in its 15th season, syndicated across the U.S. on station groups including CBS and Fox owned-and-operated stations.
 The show features interviews with stars and directors, giving viewers a look at new and upcoming box office, streaming and Blu-ray movie releases.
 O’Neal’s company also produces a free, ad-supported digital streaming network for Made In Hollywood, which recently launched on Sinclair Broadcast Group’s Stirr streaming service and an app on Roku.